Drops of God: Drops of God: Mariage

+Drops of God deuxième

+Another sequel manga, titled Drops of God deuxième (神の雫 deuxième, Kami no Shizuku deuxième), began serialization in Weekly Morning magazine on September 21, 2023 and ended on April 18, 2024.

+Live-action TV series

+2008 Korean TV series project

+In 2008, a Korean adaptation was in the works, with actor Bae Yong-joon (who the Kibayashi siblings modeled character Issei after) expressing interested in it, but ultimately fell through and was never greenlit.

-TV series
+2009 Japanese TV series

 A live action television adaptation, also titled Kami no Shizuku, was broadcast by Nippon Television in January 2009.

-In 2008, a Korean adaption was in the works, with actor Bae Yong-joon (who the Kibayashi siblings modeled character Issei after) expressing interested in it, but ultimately fell through and was never greenlit.
+2023 multinational TV series

-On August 24, 2021, a multinational, multi-lingual TV series "Drops of God", co-production between Legendary Television, Dynamic Television, France Télévisions and Nippon Television-owned Hulu Japan and in partnership with Adline Entertainment.
-Legendary Television will handling worldwide sales for all territories apart from France and Japan.
-Hulu Japan will be premiering the series exclusively in Japan simultaneously with the world premiere, set some time in 2023.
-Apple TV+ has picked up streaming rights for the series.
+On August 24, 2021, a multinational, multi-lingual TV series was announced.
+The series is a co-production between Legendary Television, Dynamic Television, France Télévisions and Nippon Television-owned Hulu Japan and in partnership with Adline Entertainment.
+Legendary Television will handle worldwide sales for all territories apart from France and Japan.
+Apple TV+ picked up streaming rights for the series.

-It will consist of eight hour-long episodes and filming locations for the series includes France, Italy, and Japan.
-The screenplay has been written by Quoc Dang Tran, and being is directed by Oded Ruskin, and produced by Klaus Zimmermann.
-In this adaption, the main character Shizuku will be portrayed as a French woman instead of a Japanese man, named "Camille", and Shizuku's father, Yukata Kanzaki, is reimagined as Alexandre Léger, the "creator of the Léger Wine Guide and emblematic figure in oenology".
+It consists of eight hour-long episodes and filming locations for the series including France, Italy, and Japan.
+The screenplay was written by Quoc Dang Tran, and the series was directed by Oded Ruskin and produced by Klaus Zimmermann.
+In this adaptation, the main character Shizuku is portrayed as a French woman instead of a Japanese man, named "Camille", and Shizuku's father, Yukata Kanzaki, is reimagined as Alexandre Léger, the "creator of the Léger Wine Guide and emblematic figure in oenology".
 French actress Fleur Geffrier and Japanese actor Tomohisa Yamashita are starring as Camille and Issei, respectively.
 In an interview, Tran revealed that he read all 44 volumes of series and the TV drama spent five years in development, with various experts and consultants to ensure the story was authentic.
+Yamashita took 40 hours of lessons, underwent a strict diet, and watched the 2009 series in preparation for the role.
+Geffrier also received training from Sébastien Pradal, the show's consulting sommelier and tasting coach for the actors.
+The series premiered on April 21, 2023.
+In May 2024, the series was renewed for a second season.

+Hulu Japan premiered the series exclusively in Japan on September 15, 2023.

+Anime

+An anime television series adaptation was announced by Pony Canyon on November 20, 2025.
+The series will be produced by Satelight and directed by Kenji Itoso, with Yū Mitsuru writing and supervising scripts, Takehiro Suwa designing the characters, and Eishi Segawa composing the music.
+It is set to premiere in 2026 on Tokyo MX and other channels.